 - Ensure all pools and spas have compliant drain covers.
 Install an alarm on the door leading from the house to the pool.

-For more detailed information about summer safety including our social media library, visit https://www.ncosfm.gov/injury-prevention/social-media-library/water-safety-social-media
+For more detailed information about water safety including our social media library, visit https://www.ncosfm.gov/injury-prevention/social-media-library/water-safety-social-media